Central Branch Union Pacific Railroad: History

 Jay Gould, who controlled the Kansas Pacific Railway (the new name for the old Leavenworth, Pawnee and Western), desired control of the Central Branch to avoid competition between eastern Kansas and Denver.
-He acquired a majority of stock in the Central Branch and its leased lines, turning it over in January 1880 to the Kansas Pacific, which was immediately merged into the Union Pacific Railway.
+He acquired a majority of stock in the Central Branch and its leased lines from Oliver Ames who was the primary share holder, turning it over in January 1880 to the Kansas Pacific, which was immediately merged into the Union Pacific Railway.
 In December 1880, Gould leased the system to the Missouri Pacific Railway (MoPac), another company that he controlled, which had a north-south line through Atchison.
-The final extension of the Central Branch in Kansas was the Rooks County Railroad from Alton to Stockton, incorporated March 1885 under MoPac ownership (as opposed to the UP control of the earlier companies) and leased November 1885.
+The final extension of the Central Branch in Kansas was the Rooks County Railroad from Alton to Stockton, incorporated March 1885 under MoPac ownership and leased November 1885.
 In order to extend the Warwick branch into Nebraska, the MoPac incorporated the Pacific Railway in Kansas and Pacific Railway in Nebraska in March 1887, and in September the former was sold to the latter.
-The MoPac began operating the line from Warwick to Superior, Nebraska in October 1887, and it was completed to Prosser in April 1888.
+The MoPac began operating the line from Warwick to Superior, Nebraska, in October 1887, and it was completed to Prosser in April 1888.
 A separate Pacific Railway was incorporated in Nebraska in December 1887 to continue the line northwest to the western boundary of the state in Sioux County, but this was never built, and Prosser would remain the end of the line.

 The Union Pacific went bankrupt after the Panic of 1893, and the Central Branch immediately followed, entering receivership in October 1893.
 It was sold under foreclosure in June 1898 to a new Central Branch Union Pacific Railway (replacing the old Central Branch Union Pacific Railroad), and the other two UP subsidiaries were similarly reorganized in December 1898 as the Atchison, Colorado and Pacific Railway and Atchison, Jewell County and Western Railway.
 The three were consolidated in July 1899 as the Central Branch Railway, now owned by the newly independent MoPac.
-Finally, on May 29th, 1909, the Central Branch Railway and Rooks County Railroad were merged, along with a number of other subsidiaries, into the MoPac.
-On August 12, 1909 board of directors authorized and on January 18, 1910 the stockholders ratified the purchase of the property of the Pacific Railway in Nebraska (which began at Warwick, Kansas).
+Finally, on May 29, 1909, the Central Branch Railway and Rooks County Railroad were merged, along with a number of other subsidiaries, into the MoPac.
+On August 12, 1909, board of directors authorized and on January 18, 1910, the stockholders ratified the purchase of the property of the Pacific Railway in Nebraska (which began at Warwick, Kansas).
 For many years, MoPac operated the system as the Northern Kansas Division, with a main line from Atchison to Downs, but in 1991 the Union Pacific (which had acquired the MoPac) leased, among other lines, the old Central Branch west of Frankfort to the Kyle Railroad.
 The UP abandoned the line east of Vliets in 1990, and the short stub from Frankfort to Vliets in 2004; Kyle operations between Frankfort and Ames were discontinued in 2001.
 The line from Ames west to Stockton remains, owned by UP and operated by Kyle.